2022–23 National First Division

-The 2022–23 National First Division (called the Motsepe Foundation Championship for sponsorship reasons) is the season from September 2022 to May 2023 of South Africa's second tier of professional soccer, the National First Division.
+The 2022–23 National First Division (called the Motsepe Foundation Championship for sponsorship reasons) was the season from September 2022 to June 2023 of South Africa's second tier of professional soccer, the National First Division.

 Previous sponsors GladAfrica pulled out after three years of their five-year deal, and were replaced by Patrice Motsepe, with the competition being renamed the Motsepe Foundation Championship.

 Teams

 Team changes

-The following teams have changed division since the 2021–22 season.
+The following teams changed division since the 2021–22 season.